jamesnolanverran/dmap/readme.md

 ## Memory Management

 By using a reserve/commit memory model with `VirtualAlloc` (or equivalent), `darr` and `hmap` can provide stable pointers, avoiding reallocations that typically require working with indices instead.
-An optional init function allows switching between traditional `malloc`/`realloc` or the reserve/commit approach, giving flexibility based on the use case.
+An optional init function allows switching between `malloc`/`realloc` or the reserve/commit approach.

-hmap uses reserve/commit by default. darr uses malloc/realloc by default.
+hmap uses reserve/commit by default; darr uses malloc/realloc by default.

 ## Example Usage